 The Treasurer is responsible for keeping an accurate inventory of all community council property with purchase price.

-The Treasurer is to be an active member of the Finance Committee and assist the Ways and Means Committee Chairperson in the functioning of that committee.
+The Treasurer will be an active member of the Finance Committee.

 The Treasurer is responsible for seeing that all required signatures on all community council checks are obtained in a timely fashion.